nam0102ht/ecommerce-upgrad-eshop-backend/README.md

-# Getting Started with Create React App
+# Getting Started with Ecommerce Upgrad Backend

 Application and environment were related to this app includes:
  - Java [https://www.oracle.com/cis/java/technologies/downloads/#java20]